rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint4.md

 Implement logic for the final competitions into your state machine.

 {: .required_for_report }
 1) Evaluate the performance of your system during the competition.
-Include performance and discussion on the detection and manipulation of the arch and semi-circle blocks. <br>
+Include discussion on the basketball launcher. <br>
 2) Discuss what improvements could be made to improve performance

 ## Checkpoint Submission